v-v-vishnevskiy/mir-commander/README.md

 ### GUI Design

 The creation and adjustment of all GUI elements is coded manually.
-We do not use Qt Designer and `ui` files bacause of several reasons:
+We do not use Qt Designer and `ui` files because of several reasons:

-- this way is not flexible enough and Qt Designer does not allow full manipulation with GUI elements,
+- this way is not flexible enough and Qt Designer does not allow full manipulation of GUI elements,
-- the autogenerated by the `uic` utility python code is usually excessive,
+- the Python code autogenerated by the `uic` utility is usually excessive,
-- import commands in the generated python code do not take into account paths to resource modules.
+- import commands in the generated Python code do not take into account paths to resource modules.

 ### Code style

 In the source code we stick to the principles similar to those described in [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/):

-- For class names the [Camel case](https://en.wikipedia.org/wiki/Camel_case) style is used, like `VerySpecificClass`.
+- For class names, the [Camel case](https://en.wikipedia.org/wiki/Camel_case) style is used, like `VerySpecificClass`.
-- For variables, methods, functions and modules we use [Snake case](https://en.wikipedia.org/wiki/Snake_case) style, for example `my_method()`.
+- For variables, methods, functions, and modules, we use [Snake case](https://en.wikipedia.org/wiki/Snake_case) style, for example `my_method()`.
-- Note, private literals must be started with the underscore (_) character, e.g. `_private_variable` or `_private_method()`.
+- Note that private literals must start with the underscore (_) character, e.g., `_private_variable` or `_private_method()`.
 - Public interfaces must use [Type Hints](https://peps.python.org/pep-0484/).

 Other principles: